12 Mexican No-Nos

 Of course, this all depends on the context of the interaction.
 For example, if you’re at a grocery store, it is normal to ask an employee where the carrots are without making small talk.

-But if you’re talking to a realtor about a place you’d like to see, or you’re talking to someone at the bank about a possible loan, then the small talk at the beginning is key to building a relationship.
+But if you’re talking to a realtor about a place you’d like to see, or you’re talking to someone at the bank about a possible loan, then the small talk at the beginning is key to building a longer relationship.

-Learn How to Move to Mexico and Have a Better Life for Less!
+Learn How to Move to Mexico THE RIGHT WAY- with more ease and less stress!
 Check out our Complete Mexico Relocation Guide.
+Trusted by Thousands.

 In the United States, it is common to address people by their first names, regardless of age or social status.
 However, in Mexico, it is considered disrespectful to address someone by their first name unless they have asked you to call them by their first name.

-When Dustin and I first met, he would always use the informal words with my grandfather or call him Hector (by his first name) while all the other in-laws call him “Señor.”
+When Dustin and I first met, he would always use the informal words with my grandfather or call him Hector (by his first name) while all the other in-laws call him “Señor.” or use formalities around him.
+My grandfather doesn’t mind because he knows Dustin means no disrespect.

 And to be honest, I thought it was adorable.
 Because regardless of the mistake, he was trying to learn Español as best as possible.
 But eventually, when he heard others talk to my grandfather in the formal form, he understood the differences.